Expat Exchange

 When we asked expats what advice they would give a foreigner before buying a property in the United States, they said...

 "Yes, foreigners are allowed to own property in the United States.
 Generally, foreign nationals are able to purchase residential and commercial real estate in the United States, provided they have the necessary funds and meet certain requirements.
 Foreigners may purchase property through a limited liability company (LLC) or other legal entity, or in their own name.
 However, they may be subject to certain restrictions, such as obtaining a visa or other authorization from the U.S. government.
-Additionally, foreign nationals may be subject to certain taxes and fees when purchasing property in the United States," explained one expat in United States.
+Additionally, foreign nationals may be subject to certain taxes and fees when purchasing property in the United States," said one person in United States.

 What appliances are typically included in a rental?